flindersuni/DeepThoughtHPC-docs/docs/source/storage/storageusage.rst

 /Local
 =========

 Local is the per-node, high speed flash storage that is specific to each node.
 When running a job, you want to run your data-sets on /local if at all possible - its the quickest storage location on the HPC.
-You MUST cleanup /local once you are done.
+You MUST clean-up /local once you are done.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 What to Store in /local